malice-plugins/yara/README.md

   blacktop - <https://github.com/blacktop>

 Options:
-  --table, -t	output as Markdown table
-  --post, -p	POST results to Malice webhook [$MALICE_ENDPOINT] --proxy, -x	proxy settings for Malice webhook endpoint [$MALICE_PROXY] --help, -h	show help
+  --post, -p	POST results to Malice webhook [$MALICE_ENDPOINT] --proxy, -x	proxy settings for Malice webhook endpoint [$MALICE_PROXY] --table, -t	output as Markdown table
+  --help, -h	show help
   --version, -v	print the version

 Commands:
+  scan	Scan file with YARA
   help	Shows a list of commands or help for one command

 Run 'yara COMMAND --help' for more information on a command.
 ```